Yampil, Khmelnytskyi Oblast: Jewish community and Holocaust

 The Jewish community of Yampol dates back to at least the 15th century.
 In the early 18th century, the Cossack armies of Bohdan Khmelnytsky devastated the area's Jewish population.
 Blood libel in the 17th and 18th centuries caused additional attacks to the Jewish people.
 In 1919, Cossack Hetman Shisko led a pogrom against the Jews in the town that contributed to the destruction of Jewish property and the deaths of many Jewish residents.

 In an interview with the USC Shoah Foundation, Jewish former resident of Yampol Ida Kritman recounted the settlement's invasion by the Nazis.
 Following the July 3rd, 1941 invasion, 852 of the surviving Jews were registered by Nazi forces.
-In September of 1941, Nazi policemen gathered Jews in the town square, before sending them to Bilohiria.
+In September 1941, Nazi policemen gathered Jews in the town square, before sending them to Bilohiria.
 The houses of Jews were taken down by locals.
-Yampilese Jews stayed in the Bilohiria Ghetto until June 27th, 1942, when they were evacuated by the Nazis, taken to nearby woodland area, and shot, most likely by the Einsatzgruppen.
+Yampilese Jews stayed in the Bilohiria Ghetto until June 27, 1942, when they were evacuated by the Nazis, taken to nearby woodland area, and shot, most likely by the Einsatzgruppen.
 It is believed that Kritman was the only survivor of the Liakhovets (now: Bilohiria) Ghetto.

 Yampol's most distinguished rabbi was Rabbi Yechiel Michel of Zlotshov ("Reb Mechele") the Maggid of Zlotshov and his son Reb Yosef of Yampol.
 Michel was a disciple of the Baal Shem Tov, and is buried in the town.
 Similarly, the "Noda Bihuda" (Rabbi Yechezkel Landau) served as Rav in the town, before moving to Prague.

 The city is known for its historic Jewish cemetery, where the first Ohel over a Hasidic grave site was built - over Rabbi Yechiel Michel's grave.
 (The Ohalim over the graves of Rabbi Michel's masters, the "Baal Shem Tov" and "Magid Of Mezritch", were built years later.)
 This was copied by other Hasidic Dynasties.
 Rabbi Moshe Landau, the current chief rabbi of Yampol, had pumped millions of dollars into the town to restore historic parts of Yampol; although he is still a resident of Yampol, his main residence is in New York, and he travels to Ukraine frequently for the holidays or special events.
 He is known as Yampola'r Rebbe.
 Landau is a direct descendant of Yechezkel, and both are direct descendants of Rashi.

 In 2002 the foundation of the original "Ohel" was discovered by the current Yampola'r Rabbi, and a new building was built over the grave sites, which attracts thousands of visitors each year, especially during the summer months; a modern four-star hotel, named "Promenade", was built next to the old cemetery to accommodate the thousands of visitors.